AuroraArc/qubit-feature-analysis/README.md

 * Average RMSE score $\approx 0.900$
   * The very poor RMSE score is noted due to the small range of values.
 #### 2.3 Implications
-THe results suggest that qubit data over other qubits is slightly predictive of the error rate but still exhibits a poor score.
+The results suggest that qubit data over other qubits is slightly predictive of the error rate but still exhibits a poor score.

 ### 3. Correlation Matrix
 <p align="center">
   <img src="https://github.com/AuroraArc/qubit-feature-analysis/blob/main/images/corrmatrix.png" />
 </p>

-Some things to note from the visualization of the matrix as a heatmap are the decoherence times(T$_1$, T$_2$) show a negative relationship across the other variables.
-The anharmonicity values seems to be neutral across all variables.
+Some things to note from the visualization of the matrix as a heatmap are that the decoherence times (T$_1$, T$_2$) show a negative relationship across the other variables.
+The anharmonicity values seem to be neutral across all variables.
 Most notably, the probability errors ('prob meas0 prop1, prob meas1 prop0') and gate errors (Pauli-X, ECR) all show a slight relationship with each other.

 ### 4. ECR Plot
 <p align="center">
   <img src="https://github.com/AuroraArc/qubit-feature-analysis/blob/main/images/scatterplot.png" />
 </p>

 The negative 'ECR error value' is attributed to feature scaling.
-From the graph, it is clear that there is massive variation observed between predicted and actual values, which suggests.
+From the graph, it is clear that there is massive variation observed between predicted and actual values, which suggests a nonlinear relationship.
 Some data outliers could have influenced lower evaluation metrics.

 ## Discussion
 ### 1. Weak Predictive Power and Correlations
-The analysis of qubit features revealed a weak predictive power for error rates, particularly when utilizing linear and low-order polynomials models.
-Despite this limitation, a stronger correlation among qubits compared to correlations across time was found.
+The analysis of qubit features revealed a weak predictive power for error rates, particularly when utilizing linear and low-order polynomial models.
+Despite this limitation, a stronger correlation among qubits compared to across time was found.
 This emphasizes the complex interactions between qubits and the challenges associated with predicting error rates solely based on temporal data.

 ### 2. Limitations
 #### 2.1 Limited Dataset
-A significant limitation of this study is the size of the data, especially for the 127-qubit systems.
-This is because IBM requires a subscription to their paid plan to access the backends of their quantum systems.
+A significant limitation of this study is the size of the dataset, especially for the 127-qubit systems.
+This is because IBM requires a subscription to their paid plan to access the backends of some locked quantum systems.
 The limited data availability may have constrained the model's ability to discern underlying patterns and relationships accurately.

 #### 2.2 Potential Noise and Data Cleaning Issues
-The dataset's potential inclusion of noise or inadequate cleaning processes adds another layer ot complexity to the interpretation of the results.
+The dataset's potential inclusion of noise or inadequate cleaning processes adds another layer of complexity to the interpretation of the results.
 Ensuring data integrity is critical, and future studies should aim for larger, more comprehensive datasets to enhance the robustness of the analyses.

 ### 3. Discrepancy Between Correlation Matrix and Error Coefficients
 #### 3.1 Correlation Matrix